opencpes/opencpes/README.md

     swift build -c release

 The build system will report where it places the resulting binary, which you are free to move elsewhere.

-On macOS, depending on your system, you may need to install the homebrew version of `libressl`.
+On macOS, depending on your system, you may need to install the homebrew version of `libressl` via `brew install libressl`.
+You may also have to `sudo xcode-select -switch /Applications/Xcode.app/` depending on which version of `Xcode` you are using.

 MacPorts has been known to interfere with successful builds.
 A simple way to temporarily disable MacPorts is to rename the `/opt/local` directory (e.g. to `/opt/lcl`) and then name it back to `/opt/local` after building.

 # Simple Witnessing